Candida Martinelli's Italophile Site

 1559, Caterina

-banished his mistress and proceeded to take their reigns of power in
+banished his mistress and proceeded to skillfully take the reigns of power in

 France.